thanhnd3996/news/README.md

-# News
+# news
-News : Android App for reading news with RSS
+an Android App for reading news with RSS